-Resting on wooden stilts at the waters edge, the building stands dominantly above water level.
+Resting on wooden stilts at the water's edge, the building stands dominantly above water level.
 This draws on references from historic harbour piers and pays homage to the port city location of Lauwersoog.

 Outside a sloping plinth links the building to its’ surroundings.
-Connecting the roadside to the promenade level of the building, the plinth gradually descends into the harbor water.
+Connecting the roadside to the promenade level of the building, the plinth gradually descends into the harbour water.
 Internally the structure is defined by open floorplates which create a continuous ramp climbing towards the sky, framing the vast surrounding horizon.
 The use of glass throughout the building reiterates this.

 The Wadden Sea World Heritage Centre is due to open in 2020.